Delegate Onboarding announcement

 • Delegation enables a system in which where token-holders who take economic stake in the network, elect Delegates who take social stake in the community

-• Token-holders are encouraged to select a delegate from the Delegate profile thread to delegate to if they do not plan to vote themselves
+• Token-holders are encouraged to select a delegate from the Delegate Profile page to delegate to if they do not plan to vote themselves

 • Information about delegate responsibilities can be viewed on the Delegate expectations post